How to Master Midjourney Prompts (Best Prompts in 2025)

 Keep it simple

 When writing your prompt, keep it simple.
-Single words (or even an emoji!) will produce an image.
+Single words (or even an emoji!) will produce an image, thanks to the default value of the tool.
 But, simple doesn’t always mean less.

 If you’re looking for a more generic image, or don’t have a specific style you’re committed to, short prompts will rely on Midjourney’s default style.
 That means if you’re after a more unique look, a more descriptive prompt will produce a better result.